home battery backup

 4. Less Than Ideal Warranties

 The warranties for home batteries aren’t anything to write home about.
-There are often requirements about the temperatures that battery has to operate between.
+There are often requirements about the temperatures that the battery has to operate between.
 Some also only cover the batteries up to a certain amount of energy throughput or charge cycles.

 When Getting a Home Battery May Make Sense